exp111/AimTux/README.md

 ### What is different?
 From AimTux:

--New Aimbot Features (Closest Bone, Adaptive FOV, Hitscan (still WIP), Velocity Prediction) -Legit mode Toggle
+- New Aimbot Features (Closest Bone, Adaptive FOV, Hitscan (still WIP), Velocity Prediction)
--Walkbot
+- Legit mode Toggle
+- Walkbot
--Knife/Zeus Bot
+- Knife/Zeus Bot
--Custom Watermark
+- Custom Watermark
--Bugfixes & Updates
+- Bugfixes & Updates

 From Antario:

--Really bad memes (Found in an a e s t h e t i c new menu in the main menu bar) -Fixed some bugs
+- Really bad memes (Found in an a e s t h e t i c new menu in the main menu bar)
+- Fixed some bugs
--Slightly different menu (Can still change in the future) -Still maintained
+- Slightly different menu (Can still change in the future)
+- Still maintained
--New features when I have an idea
+- New features when I have an idea

 ## Compiling